rcz87/crypto-api/replit.md

 # Overview

 This is a crypto data gateway application that provides real-time SOL (Solana) trading data through a REST API.
 The application aggregates cryptocurrency data from OKX exchange and serves it through a clean web dashboard.
-It's built as a full-stack TypeScript application with a React frontend and Express.js backend, designed to run on Replit hosting.
+It's built as a full-stack TypeScript application with a React frontend and Express.js backend, designed to run on Replit hosting and accessible via custom domain guardiansofthegreentoken.com.

 # User Preferences